 If you play games like these, you will quickly come across the question of the remainder.
 Twelve horses can be equally shared between six knights, but what if you only have five knights?
 Or eleven horses?
 You may have come across this problem before, if you have a family of four, and buy a pack of six doughnuts.
 How can we share things when they don’t divide easily?

-With six doughnuts and four people, you can give one to each person, and then you have two left over.
+With six doughnuts and four people, you can give one to each person, and have two left over.
 Six divided by four is one, with a remainder of two.
-With your two remaining doughnuts you can painlessly introduce the idea of simple fractions if you then cut each of them into two parts, or halves, and then give one half doughnut to each person.
+With your two remaining doughnuts you can painlessly introduce the idea of simple fractions if you wish.
+Cut each of them into two parts, or halves, and then give one half doughnut to each person.
 As well as saying that six divided by four is one with a remainder of two, we can also say that six divided by four is one-and-a-half.

 Dividing one item between many

 Your child may ask what happens if you want to share one item – for instance a cake – between several children.
 You could, if you wish, start to explain how fractions work – the page fractions for four-year-olds might help you if you’d like some further ideas – or you could just say, simply, that you divide the cake into pieces, and share those.